lhartley870/the-night-garden/README.md

 * 1: Admin Management of Restaurant Tables

     As a Site Admin I can create, read, update, delete and filter the restaurant tables so that I can manage the size and number of tables available for guests to book.

 * 2: Admin Management of Restaurant Time Slots

     As a Site Admin I can create, read, update, delete and filter the restaurant time slots so that I can manage the time slots available for guests to book and which tables are available for those time slots.

 * 3: Admin Management of Restaurant Bookings

     As a Site Admin I can create, read, update, delete and filter the restaurant bookings so that I can manage large bookings and events and see the status of the bookings at any given time.

 * 4: Admin can approve guest bookings

     As a Site Admin I can approve or decide not to approve guest bookings so that I can manage the bookings, particularly if a user has been allocated a large table for a small number of guests.

 * 5: User can register for an account and login

     As a Site User I can register to create an account so that I can make restaurant bookings, view my bookings and manage my bookings.

-* 6: User must provide details required by the restaurant on registration As a Site Admin I can require users to provide an email address and their first and last names on registration so that I can contact users if required and can address them by name when contacting them.
+* 6: User must provide details required by the restaurant on registration

+    As a Site Admin I can require users to provide an email address and their first and last names on registration so that I can contact users if required and can address them by name when contacting them.

 * 7: User can create a new booking

-    As a Site User I can make bookings at The Night Garden restaurant so that I have a dining reservation
+    As a Site User I can make bookings at The Night Garden restaurant so that I have a dining reservation.

-* 8: User cannot make more than one booking per date/edit a booking to have more than one booking per date As a Site Admin I can prevent a user making more than one booking per day/editing a booking to have more than one booking per day so that large events for one User are within the control of the Site Admin.
+* 8: User cannot make more than one booking per date/edit a booking to have more than one booking per date

+    As a Site Admin I can prevent a user making more than one booking per day/editing a booking to have more than one booking per day so that large events for one User are within the control of the Site Admin.

-* 9: User cannot make a booking/edit a booking for today for a time in the past As a Site Admin I can prevent a user making a booking today/editing a booking for today for a time in the past so that I only receive valid bookings for the restaurant and minimise user error.
+* 9: User cannot make a booking/edit a booking for today for a time in the past

+    As a Site Admin I can prevent a user making a booking today/editing a booking for today for a time in the past so that I only receive valid bookings for the restaurant and minimise user error.

-* 10: User cannot make a booking/edit a booking if there are not enough free tables to seat the guests As a Site User I can prevent a user from making a booking/editing a booking if there are not enough free tables to seat the guests so that the restaurant does not get overbooked.
+* 10: User cannot make a booking/edit a booking if there are not enough free tables to seat the guests

+    As a Site User I can prevent a user from making a booking/editing a booking if there are not enough free tables to seat the guests so that the restaurant does not get overbooked.

 * 11: User can edit an existing booking

     As a Site User I can edit an existing booking so that I have flexibility to change my bookings if my circumstances change.

 * 12: User cannot edit another user's booking

     As a Site Admin I can prevent a user from editing another user's booking so that user's bookings are secure.

 * 13: User can delete a booking

     As a Site User I can delete a booking that I have made so that so that I have flexibility to cancel my bookings if my circumstances change.

 * 14: User can view their current bookings

     As a Site User I can view my current bookings so that I can see which bookings I have currently made and whether or not they have been approved.

-* 15: Table selection where only 1 table is available or only 1 table is a match As a Site Admin I can control allocation of tables where only one table is available for a user's booking or only one table is a match so that I can ensure the most optimised allocation of tables for a booking.
+* 15: Table selection where only 1 table is available or only 1 table is a match

+    As a Site Admin I can control allocation of tables where only one table is available for a user's booking or only one table is a match so that I can ensure the most optimised allocation of tables for a booking.

 * 16: Table selection where no one table is a match and all tables are larger in size than the number of guests for the booking

     As a Site Admin I can control allocation of tables where no one table is a match for the user's booking and all tables are larger in size than the number of guests for the booking so that I can ensure the most optimised allocation of tables for a booking.

 * 17: Table selection where no one table is a match and all tables are smaller in size than the number of guests for the booking.

     As a Site Admin I can control allocation of tables where no one table is a match for the user's booking and all tables are smaller in size than the number of guests for the booking so that I can ensure the most optimised allocation of tables for a booking.

 * 18: Table selection where no one table is a match and some tables are smaller and some are larger than the number of guests for the booking.

     As a Site Admin I can control allocation of tables where no one table is a match for the user's booking and some tables are smaller in size than the number of guests for the booking and some are larger so that I can ensure the most optimised allocation of tables for a booking.

 * 19: Site Navigation

     As a Site User I can easily navigate the site so that I can find exactly what I want quickly.

 * 20: Site Appearance and Imagery

     As a Site User, I can see a comforting familiar layout as I explore the site with an attractive colour scheme and imagery so that I can be inspired by and interested in visiting The Night Garden restaurant.

 * 21: Site Menu Information

     As a Site User I can view and download the menus for the restaurant so that I know if I want to register with the site to book a table and eat there.

 ## Features